rabbitmq-community/rstream/README.md

 ## Build and Test

 To run the tests, you need to have a running RabbitMQ Stream server.
-You can use the docker official image.
+You can use the Docker official image.

 Run the server with the following command:
 ```bash